csys-batch-08/askmeapp-web/README_md.txt

 #### objective
 ASKME app help to make right choice/selection.
-User can read the review posted by others through ASKME app & can post their experiences as a review.
+User can read a file & can post their experiences as a ratings.

 ### Features
 * Category List